Graph and wreath products of cellular automata: The one-sided case

 If $a \in A$, $\hat a$ acts trivially on symbols in $N$.
-If $x_i \in A^d$, then if also $x_{i+1} \in A^d$ we set $\hat a(x)_i = x_i$, while if $x_{i+1} \in N$ we interpret a prefix of $x_{[i+1, \infty)}$ as a configuration in $y \in N^\N$ the same way $\hat g$ does, i.e.\ if $x_{[i+1, \infty)}$ is a one-way infinite word over $N$, then directly use this configuration, and otherwise take the maximal finite segment over $N$ and interpret the last symbol as being repeated infinitely.
+If $x_i \in B$, then if also $x_{i+1} \in B$ we set $\hat a(x)_i = x_i$, while if $x_{i+1} \in N$ we interpret a prefix of $x_{[i+1, \infty)}$ as a configuration in $y \in N^\N$ the same way $\hat g$ does, i.e.\ if $x_{[i+1, \infty)}$ is a one-way infinite word over $N$, then directly use this configuration, and otherwise take the maximal finite segment over $N$ and interpret the last symbol as being repeated infinitely.
 Now set $\hat a(x)_i = x_i + \theta(y)(a)$.
 The proof that this gives an embedding of the wreath product is similar to Theorem~\ref{thm:WreathProducts}. \end{proof}

-The $A$ithfulness certificate of $G$ might use a large power of $A$, so it is difficult to include alphabet sizes in the statement.
-The proof, combined with ideas from the proof of Theorem~\ref{thm:OneSidedGraphProducts}, shows that $\max_i p_i^{e_i} + 1$ symbols suffice in addition to $N$ if $A = \prod_i \Z_{p_i}^{e_i}$, because $A^d$ acts faithfully by disjoint cycles on a finite set of cycles of cardinalities in $p_i^{e_i}$, and that we can code the type of the cycle using the alphabet itself.
+The non-$A$-cancellation certificate of $G$ might use a large group $B$, so it is difficult to include alphabet sizes in the statement.
+The proof, combined with ideas from the proof of Theorem~\ref{thm:OneSidedGraphProducts}, shows that $\max_i p_i^{e_i} + 1$ symbols suffice in addition to $N$ if $A = \prod_i \Z_{p_i}^{e_i}$, because we can use $B = A^d$ (Lemma~\ref{lem:BAd}) which acts faithfully by disjoint cycles on a finite set of cycles of cardinalities in $p_i^{e_i}$, and because we can code the type of the cycle using the alphabet itself.

-\begin{theorem*} If $A$ is finite abelian and $n \in \N$, then $A \wr F_n, A \wr \Z^n \in \mathcal{G}'_\infty$. \end{theorem*}
+\begin{theorem} If $A$ is finite abelian and $n \in \N$, then $A \wr F_n, A \wr \Z^n \in \mathcal{G}'_\infty$. \end{theorem}

 \begin{proof} This follows from the previous theorem and Remark~\ref{rem:YesCanBeSF}. \end{proof}